satirmo/Machine-Learning/README.md

 # Machine-Learning
-Implementations of Machine Learning Algorithms and Methods
+Implementations of Machine Learning Algorithms and Heuristics